CryptoCurrencyCafe/bitcoin-class/project2/notes.md

 Currently any machine that joins the network must connect to 54.84.178.186.
 Due to the way addnode works they might not look for any other peers.
 Obviously this is a problem.

+### Change max peers

+Make sure that the nodes everbody connects to have a max peers set high!